bjbschmitt/AMFM_decompy/README.txt

 That's because the main bottleneck of both versions are the matrix dot and least-squares operations.
 Since numpy and MATLAB are already optimized to perform these tasks using internal Fortran functions, as far as I investigated there's no way to speed them up using Cython, for example.
-Nevertheless, recently I have read about numba, which could be applied to improve the AMFM_decompy performance substantially.
-Therefore, I may run some tests using it.
+Nevertheless, numba and CUDA seem to be promising tools to speed the code, so adding support to them is one of my priorities for future releases.

 In [1] the YAAPT is compared with well-known pitch trackers like the YIN and the RAPT, and presents the best results.
 In fact, so far I've been using it,